HarudaySharma/cse-s4-notes/01 - Computer System Architecture/Notes/180420240947 - Interrupt Driven I-O.md

 #### How Interrupt Initiated I/O Works
 - the I/O interface keeps on montoring the device and when it determines, device is ready for data transfer.
-- It generates interrupt request to the computer.
+- It generates interrupt request to the CPU.
 - upon detecting the Interrupt request CPU momentarily stops the task it is processing, branches to the service sub-routine to process the I/O transfer and then it returns to the task it was originally performing.